felix-appsmith/appsmith-quick-datasources/README.md

 ngrok tcp 6379
 ```
 4. Follow our guide to create a [Redis](https://docs.appsmith.com/reference/datasources/querying-redis).
-    - Use the URL provided by the Ngrok command as the *host* on your connection settings.
+    - Use the URL provided by the Ngrok command as the *host* in your connection settings.
 5. Host and port are given by ngrok
 6. Happy hacking!

 ###  ElasticSearch
-1. Copy the provaider docker-compose.yml [for ElasticSearch](/ElasticSearch/docker-compose.yaml).
+1. Copy the provider docker-compose.yml [for ElasticSearch](/ElasticSearch/docker-compose.yaml).
 ```yaml
 version: "3.0"
 services: